hadley/recipes/recipes/main-pork/hearty-bacon-cabbage-soup-stew.md

 Any cold left over sausages or salami can also be sliced and added towards the end of cooking time or even substituted for some of the bacon..

 Stretch to feed four by adding a can of baked beans in tomato sauce.

+Comments: Satisfying and tasty for a cold night.
+Looks colourful and tastes great.